usask-arg/skZemax/README.md

 See the examples in `docs\Examples` which show how to use `skZemaxClass()` to execute some of the examples included with Zemax in `Documents\Zemax\ZOS-API Sample Code\Python`.

 ## Installation
-The package can be installed through `conda` with

-`conda install -c usask-arg skZemax`

-and the latest nightly available version is available through

-`conda install -c usask-arg-nightly skZemax`
+`pip install skZemax`

 ## Usage
 Documentation can be found at https://skZemax.readthedocs.io/

 ## License
 This project is licensed under the MIT license